 Staff will follow the 'Dealing with Discriminatory Behaviour' policy where applicable to report any discriminatory behaviours observed.
+Our zero-tolerance approach includes having anonymous reporting procedures and dealing with any instances which arise via our disciplinary procedures.

 Training

 The nursery recognises the importance of training as a key factor in the implementation of an effective inclusion and equality policy.
 All new staff receive induction training including specific reference to the inclusion and equality policy.
 The nursery will strive towards the provision of inclusion, equality and diversity training for all staff on an annual basis.